duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

    VSTS is now configured to trigger a SonarCloud analysis when any pull request targetting the **master** branch is created.

-1. Edit a file a new pull request
+1. Create a new pull request

-   Now we need to make a change and create a new request so we check that the pull request triggers the analysis.
+   Now we need to make a change to a file and create a new request so we check that the pull request triggers the analysis.

    - navigate to the code file **Program.cs** at **sonarqube-scanner-msbuild/CSharpProject/SomeConsoleApplication/Program.cs**
-   - make the following edit to the code:
-   > public void Unused()
-   > {
-   > }
+   - add an empty method to the code as shown in the following screen shot, then click **Commit...**

    ![vsts_program_edit](images/ex3/vsts_program_edit.png)

-   - click **Commit**
    In the dialogue that appears:
    - change the branch name from **master** to **branch1**
    - check the **Create a pull request** checkbox